American Home Shield, by the Numbers: 14 Months of Claims

 AHS offers three plans plus an a la carte structure.
 The plans are ShieldSilver, ShieldGold, and ShieldPlatinum.
 The structure is unusual in two respects.

-First, AHS allows buyers to choose their service fee at policy purchase: $100, $125, or $150.
+First, AHS allows buyers to choose their service fee at policy purchase: $75, $100, or $125 (This Old House AHS review).
 The premium adjusts inversely.
 A higher service fee means a lower monthly premium.
 The buyer is making a bet on how often they will file claims.
 A buyer who expects to file three to four claims per year benefits from the lower-fee option.
 A buyer who expects to file zero or one claims benefits from the higher-fee option with the cheaper premium.

 The pricing reality